Lawrence dentist uses mercury safe protocol for amalgam removal

 The mercury safe protocol, which the doctors follow diligently, involves removing the filling in as large of chunks as possible, and minimizing the friction.
 The patient and all personnel in the room are protected from inhaling particulate matter, and the debris is carefully collected to minimize the chance of skin contact.

-If you are considering having your amalgam fillings removed, call (888) 993-1707, and schedule an appointment with Dr. Les or Kelly Miller.
+If you are considering having your amalgam fillings removed, call (888) 993-1707, and schedule an appointment with Dr. Kelly Miller.

 Related Articles